 7. Make the most of your kid's screen time

 It’s important to pay attention to how your kid is actually spending their screen time.
 Are they watching videos on social media?
 Or playing an educational game?
 Choose age-appropriate, high-quality content and apps for and together with them.
 This way, your kid will benefit from their screen time.
-Tip: With Ohana, you can easily filter out inappropriate content.
+Tip: We have compiled a list of great educational apps for your kid.

 8. Don’t use screen time as a reward or punishment

 “If you clean your room, you get an extra half hour playing that game on your phone.”
 Sounds familiar?
 As a study found out, using screen time as a reward or punishment is comparable to food.
 For example, let’s look at this statement: “If you clean your room, you get a piece of cake.”
 Why is this problematic?
 Because using sugary treats as a reward increases your kid’s appeal to them.
 It’s the same with screen time: When you use it as something your kid gets when they are good or lose when they are naughty, you put too much importance on it.
 Instead, normalize its use.